BaziForYou/cfxprofiler/README.md

 ## Usage
-Place the script directly into your `resources` folder.
-Ensure it is not in a subfolder, and is named `"KLProfiler"` or it will not work properly.
+Ensure this script folder is named `"KLProfiler"` or it will not work properly.
 You also need the Ace permission `add_ace resource.KLprofiler command allow`.

 If you have any issues, join our [Discord.](https://discord.kahpslock.dev/)